elenaferr0/tsp-optimization/report/sections/genetic-algorithm.typ

 === Algorithm overview
 To render the @GA implementation more flexible and customizable, it has been designed to allow different operators to be plugged in for selection, crossover, mutation and replacement.
 The `GeneticAlgorithm` class orchestrates the execution of the algorithm, initializing the population and applying the operators in each generation.

 The `start` method of the `GeneticAlgorithm` class constitutes the algorithm's entry point.
-It takes an hyperparameter configuration `HyperParam` as input, and will take care of initializing the population, applying the selection, crossover, mutation and replacement operators.
+It takes an hyperparameter configuration `HyperParam` as input, and will take care of initializing the population and applying all operators.
 Finally, it returns the best solution found once the stopping criteria are met.

 ==== A note on population initialization and stopping criteria To allow for the simultaneous use of multiple population initialization techniques and stopping criteria, the `GeneticAlgorithm` class is designed to accept these as vectors rather than single instances.
 More specifically:
-- the population initialization can be performed using multiple techniques, better described in #ref(<sec:population-init>), and the final population is formed by combining the results of these techniques;
+- the population initialization can be performed using multiple techniques, better described in #ref(<sec:population-init>), and the final population is formed by combining the results of these;
 - the stopping criteria can be defined as a set of different conditions, such as a time limit or a maximum number of generations without improvement.
 The algorithm will stop when any of these conditions is met.

 ==== Parameters